How to Sample Music: The Beginner’s Guide to Sampling

 When you think of an instrument, what comes to mind, a piano, a guitar, or a flute?
 At its core, an instrument is a tool that produces sounds in different tones and rhythms.
 A musician then plays the instrument to produce music.

 Similarly, your sample is an instrument.
 Think about it.
 You can manipulate a sample to produce different sounds and rhythms.
-You just need to construct a virtual instrument.
+You just need to use the best sampling software that fits the goals of your project.

-A sampling machine enables you to slice samples and map each region to its own pad.
+With a sampler, you can slice samples and map each region to its own pad.
 This is the equivalent to a key on a keyboard, or a note on a fretboard.
 You would then play each pad, as if it were an instrument, to make music.

 In an ordinary instrument, all notes would make a scale.
 But in a sampler instrument, all pads make the sample phrase.
 In this way, the instrument can produce its own musical phrase by using the components of the original.